-Like all rotating equipment, disc stack centrifuges also vibrate due to the minor imbalance on the rotating bowl.
-The balancing of the bowl mitigates the vibrations to a low level.
+Disc stack centrifuges vibrate due to the minor imbalance on the rotating bowl.
+The balancing of the bowl mitigates the vibrations to an acceptable level.

-Though the rotating bowl assembly of the disc stack centrifuge is factory balanced, it is not possible to remove all imbalance of the bowl.
+Though the rotating bowl assembly of the disc stack centrifuge is factory balanced, it is impossible to remove all the bowl's imbalance.
 Therefore, a disc stack centrifuge vibrates during operation.

 The typical vibration observed in a disc stack centrifuge is between 2 mm/s and 4 mm/s RMS value.

 A disc stack centrifuge in good working condition has a noise level of approximately 85 dB.
-An operator can converse normally (with voice elevation) at a distance of 6 feet from the centrifuge.
+An operator can converse normally (with voice elevation) at 6 feet from the centrifuge.

-Though hearing protection is not necessary while operating a disc stack centrifuge, it is always advisable to check local OSHA protection guidelines to determine the need to have hearing protection.
+Though hearing protection is not necessary while operating a disc stack centrifuge, it is always advisable to check local OSHA protection guidelines to determine the need for hearing protection.

 Electric motors drive disc stack centrifuges.